Legal Requirements for Dog Tags: Dog Collar Law UK

 Dog collars are a common sight when you see dogs in public, but why are they really worn?
 A dog collar is more than just a decoration.
-When it comes to taking your dog out in public, it’s a legal requirement.
+When it comes to taking your dog out in public, it is a legal requirement.

-Of course, this law also means that, should you move, the collar will need updating.
+Of course, this law also means that, should you move to a new house, the collar will need updating.
 An outdated address is of no use to anyone and does not fulfil the requirements of the 1992 Order.

-Be aware of this as dog wardens have the power to enforce this law – if your dog is found without a collar you can receive a fine up to £5,000 for the offence.
+Yes, a dog warden does have the power to enforce this law.
+If a dog warden finds your dog without a collar, you can receive a fine of up to £5,000 for the offence.